editorconfig/editorconfig-vim/README.md

 README and INSTALL files to install it.
 This plugin would NOT work if neither `+python` nor EditorConfig core is available.

-To install this plugin, you can use either of the following ways:
+To install this plugin, you can use one of the following ways:

-- Download the archive and extract it into your Vim runtime directory (`~/.vim` on UNIX/Linux and `$VIM_INSTALLATION_FOLDER\vimfiles` on windows).
+- Download the [archive][] and extract it into your Vim runtime directory (`~/.vim` on UNIX/Linux and `$VIM_INSTALLATION_FOLDER\vimfiles` on windows).
+  You should have 3 sub-directories in this runtime directory now: "autoload", "doc" and "plugin".

+OR

 - Use [pathogen][] (the git repository of this plugin is https://github.com/editorconfig/editorconfig-vim.git)

+OR

 - Use [Vundle][] by adding to your `.vimrc` Vundle plugins section:

         Plugin 'editorconfig/editorconfig-vim'

   Then remember to call `:PluginInstall`.